Purva167/Excel-Sales-Finance-Analysis/README.md

 # Excel-Sales-Finance-Analysis

 Welcome to the CodeBasics Excel Sales and Finance Analytics project!
 This project aims to provide a comprehensive learning experience in using Microsoft Excel to analyze and interpret sales and financial data.
-Here, you will find an overview of the project, the tools and technologies used, and the skills you will develop.
+Here, you will find an overview of the project, the tools and technologies used, and the skills developed.
 ### Project Overview
 **Sales Analytics** : Focuses on analyzing sales data to understand performance trends, customer behavior, and product insights.
 1. Create a customer performance report(https://github.com/Purva167/Excel-Sales-Finance-Analysis/blob/main/Customer%20Net%20sales%20performance%20India.pdf)